 The important thing is that your child’s day is planned and that they mark off accomplishments as they go.
 This is why we use a pocket-sized paper notebook for this purpose, so it can be readily carried wherever the child goes.
-Whatever format you and your child choose, it should be portable (pocket sized) and accessible at all times.
+Whatever format you and your child choose, it should be portable (pocket-sized) and accessible at all times.

-At the Family Workshop, parents receive training on how to use the BPJ and how to support your child upon the transition home.
+At the Family Workshop, parents receive training on how to use the BPJ and how to support their child upon the transition home.
 Weekly for the next 90-days after camp staff will be checking in with your child to ensure the BPJ is being completed appropriately.

 The surest way to limit screen activity is to have your camper turn in their device (preferably independently, without prompting) to a designated area daily.
-Alternatively, parents can automate the process by purchasing a device that connects to your router which limits access by the device.
+Alternatively, parents can automate the process by purchasing a device that connects to their router which limits access by the device.
 An added value is that the device can also limit access to certain websites.